Classifying COVID-19 vaccine narratives: Experimental Setup

 \subsection{Pre-processing and Hyperparameters}

-All user mentions, URLs, hashtags and emojis are removed from the posts.
-We use the suggested settings from the original implementations \cite{song2021classification,scikit-learn,card-etal-2018-neural} except for the following hyperparameters.
+All user mentions, URLs, hashtags (including those we use for data augmentation) and emojis are removed from the posts.
+We use the suggested settings from the original implementations \citep{song2021classification,scikit-learn,card-etal-2018-neural} except for the following hyperparameters.
 For each hyperparameter tuning experiment, we randomly designated 20\% of the data points in the training set as a development set.
 All possible combinations of candidate parameter values were tested and the optimal value was determined based on maximising the macro-F1 score on the development set.

 For \texttt{BERT}, \texttt{BERT-COVID}, \texttt{CANTM} and \texttt{CANTM-COVID}, the batch size is searched from $\{16,32,64\}$.
-Since FD data contains posts with long textual length, we experiment with three truncation strategies \cite{sun2019fine}: keep the beginning (the first 300, 400, or 512 tokens), the end (the last 300, 400, or 512 tokens) or a combination of both strategies (the first 300 and the last 212 tokens).
+Since FD data contains posts with long textual length, we experiment with three truncation strategies \citep{sun2019fine}: keep the beginning (the first 300, 400, or 512 tokens), the end (the last 300, 400, or 512 tokens) or a combination of both strategies (the first 300 and the last 212 tokens).
 The optimal selection in each experiment is keeping the first 400 tokens and training with batch size as 32.
 The same truncated texts are used for \texttt{BOW-LR} and \texttt{SCHOLAR}.
 For \texttt{SCHOLAR}, we set embedding dimension as 500, chosen from $\{300,400,500,600\}$.